In a police report, trainer Elizabeth Mandarino claims responsibility for her pony’s death last week at the Devon Horse Show.

 Update December 2012

-Our team broke the news leading to the New York Times front page article in December 2012.
+Our team broke the news about the pony Humble dying which led to the New York Times front page article in December 2012.

 Read the article by multiple Pulitzer prize winner Walt Bogdanich and contributor Joe Draper.